hyxos/www.tzi.cards/content/deck/index.md

 Though each TZI Card has an [order](order) and [seniority](seniority), they are usually referred to by using a combination of the [element](elements) and [animal](animals) that appear on the card.

-Since there are five elements and twelve animals, this produces a deck of sixty cards, in contrast to the fourty-eight in a deck of tradtional playing cards.
+Since there are five elements and twelve animals, this produces a deck of sixty cards, in contrast to the fifty-two in a deck of tradtional playing cards.

 #### The Sky is the Limit